Artworker Projects

 Most of this work is shrouded in confidentiality contracts so the most I get to show off about it is in that sentence.

-Which is fine as I am intensely private but I also need to interact with the actual world, so here we are & here is my studio process and here is my vulnerability offset by this need for interaction
+Which is fine as I am intensely private but I also need to interact with the actual world, so here we are & here is my studio process and here is my vulnerability offset by this need to interact.

 Two things I can explain: